wanx-troopers/wanx-troopers.github.io/svi.md

 > even if passing multiple start frames it's not necessary to mask those - it's done automatically

 Hint: SVI lora on 1st clip not needed, just freezes motion.

+> when svi film is used with fun inp, it's vanilla fun inp workflow with svi lora? yes